 Short listed applicants will be invited to attend an interview.
 The panel will consider the applicants current level of performance to include frequency and duration of achievement, potential in their sport and the possible contribution to sport at DCU.

 To apply for a Sport Scholarship please send a completed application form by post only to:

 Henry Grattan Building,

 Dublin City University,

-The closing date for Camogie, Hanball, Hurling and Football applications is 5pm on Monday the 1st of December 2014.
+The closing date for Camogie, Handball, Hurling and Football applications for the current academic year 2014-2015, is 5pm on Monday the 1st of December 2014.

 Sport Scholarship application forms for Entry 2015-2016 are available to download here.

 For Athletics Scholarships contact: